Celtic Mythology History

-We often talk about the important role symbols played in the Viking world and have dedicated articles to explaining the meaning behind important symbols such as the Valknut, Vegvisir, and Mjolnir.
+We often talk about the importance of symbols in the Viking world and have articles dedicated to explaining the meanings of symbols such as the Valknut (symbol of Valhalla), Vegvisir (the Norse compass), and Mjolnir (Thor’s Hammer).
+These symbols inspire many of the designs in the VKNG Collection.

 The Celtic Cross emerged when paganism and Christianity met in the Celtic world.